 Metsä Board’s mills are located in the Nordic countries which are, according to World Business Council for Sustainable Development (WBCSD), the world's water richest region.
 As part of our water risk assessment, all our mills have been evaluated using the Pfister method, and also this water stress index demonstrates that our mills are located in highly water abundant regions.

 Nevertheless, we still continuously seek new ways to minimise the use of fresh water in our processes, for instance by recycling our process waters effectively.
 This minimises our wastewater emissions and saves energy, therefore reducing impacts on the climate.
 The percentages of recycled and reused water vary from mill to mill, mainly depending on product quality requirements and local water conditions.
 Our mills have each set their own targets and continuous improvement plans for water use as part of their environmental management systems.
 Metsä Board has additionally launched a project to calculate the water footprint of our products based on a life cycle assessment.

 As an example, Metsä Board’s mill at Simpele, was able to decrease its waste water flow by over 10% during 2017.
 The main reason for the reduction is a new online water monitoring system which enables efficient separation of clean pump sealing waters from waste waters.

-Metsä Board’s sustainable water use is recognised by CDP which has placed our company on the Water A list for three years in a row since 2015.
-Only 10% of the reviewed companies are accepted onto this list.
+Metsä Board’s sustainable water use is recognised by CDP which has placed our company on the Water A list for four years in a row since 2015.

 Water taken from surface waters

-In 2017 Metsä Board’s fresh water intake totalled 106.8 million cubic metres.
-Some 99 % of this water was taken from surface waters such as rivers and lakes.
-Our process water use per product tonne has decreased by -17% since 2010.
+In 2018 Metsä Board’s fresh water intake totalled 105.9 million cubic metres.
+All process water was taken from surface waters such as rivers and lakes.
+Our process water use per product tonne has decreased by 20% since 2010.